aldantas/qap_landscape/README.md

 * Dispersion Metric (base sample)
 * Dispersion Metric (local optima sample)

-If you pass the opitional argument `-c <cropped sample size>`, the features will be computed considering a cropped subsample.
+If you pass the optional argument `-c <cropped sample size>`, the features will be computed considering a cropped subsample.